7 Reasons to Visit Fernbank Science Center

 Not only is general admission free but parking is too.
 Visitors are encouraged to make a donation.

 Visitors of all ages love the center’s recently remodeled planetarium, one of the largest in the U.S. at 70-feet in diameter.
 At this theater in the round, spectators are treated to stargazing shows.
 The hallmark of the planetarium is the Zeiss Mark V projector which works in conjunction with the SPITZ SciDome 4K Laser projection system to pull off an amazing experience.
 There is a fee to see the Planetarium show.
+Check the center’s calendar for their offering of planetarium shows.
+During the summer, shows are Monday through Saturday.

 3. Live Animals